Trans-Siberian Railway Tour

 After arrival, you will be transferred to the hotel to get some rest.

 Later on, you will head for an exploration tour where we will get a glimpse of the most stunning Yenisei River view.
-We also will visit one of the other symbols of Krasnoyarsk - Paraskeva Pyatnitsa Chapel along the way and to get a full spoon of local life we will walk along the Theatre square named after tree main Russian theatres, the heart and soul of the city.
+We also will visit one of the other symbols of Krasnoyarsk – Paraskeva Pyatnitsa Chapel.
+You will get a full spoon of local life and we will walk along the Theatre square named after tree main Russian theatres, the heart and soul of the city.
 Peace avenue, beautiful monuments, warm and cozy atmosphere – the recipe of a great walk in Krasnoyarsk.

 Day 10: Krasnoyarsk – Trans-Siberian